New York, NY

 The ideal candidate will be a highly organized, responsible self-starter with strong written and verbal communications skills, an in-depth knowledge of the international literary landscape, and 1–2 years’ prior professional editorial experience.

-—Bachelor’s degree in journalism, communications, English, comp lit, or related field; Master’s degree preferred.
+—Bachelor’s degree in journalism, communications, English, comparative literature, or related field; Master’s degree preferred.

 —Strong, demonstrated interest in international literature.